-The best marketing strategy for us is to simply hand someone a stick with a Head Rock on.
-It is admittedly an unusual concept (you don't use a ball?) and I have found that there is nothing I can say or no video I can make that is as effective as having someone actually try it out.
+The best marketing strategy for us is to hand someone a stick with a Head Rock.
+It is admittedly an unusual concept (you don't use a ball?).
+I have found that there is nothing I can say or video I can make that is as effective as having someone actually feel it.
 I have had old teammates tell me "when I first saw this thing I thought good luck with that, Tillzy...but now that I have tried it out, I really think you have something."

-That all said, I can report that our first nearly two years have been an overall, exciting (emotionally draining) success.
-We were granted a 2nd utility patent that was published July 2018.
-The Head Rock website went live almost two years ago and is in the top 25% of Shopify sites launched that month.
+That all said, I can report that our first two years have been an exciting adventure that has reached significant milestones.
+We were granted a utility patent that published July 2018.
+The Head Rock website went live and is in the top 25% of Shopify sites launched that month.

 First prototype makes an appearance at Homewood field

 I learned to use social media after shunning it all my life.
-Hey, I don't really care what someone I knew in college had for lunch today.
-In this pursuit, I have gained the most encouragement.
-The community at Instagram and Twitter have really kept me going.
-We have had some encouraging feedback (one could say informal endorsements!) from professional players.
+Hey, I don't really care what someone I knew in college had for lunch.
+The lacrosse community at Instagram and Twitter have really educated me and kept me grinding.
+We have had some highly valued feedback from professional players.
 Early adopters are reporting increased shot velocity!